 - Azure Storage: You will need an Azure Storage account to run this demo.
 My Azure Storage key is included in the project but I reserve the right to remove/change it at any time.
 Simply create a new Azure Storage account using these quickstart instructions, create a blob container named “mediacontainerblockblob” and copy your connection string in the AzureBlobStorageClient script.

 - Scripting backend: This project requires the .NET Scripting backend and support for .NET 4.6 in Unity.
 It should now work with IL2CPP too.
 Note that API Compatibility must be set to .NET Standard 2.0.

 - Configuration Prefab: Use the AzureBlobStorageManager prefab in your scene since it contains the main AzureBlobStorageClient script & proxy class you need to quickly integrate Azure Blob Storage in your projects.
 Set your Azure Storage connection string and blob container name here.

 - SSL/TLS Limitation: When running in the editor you CANNOT use https to connect to Blob Storage due to a certificates limitation in Unity, but https works fine in the UWP build.
 The AzureBlobStorageClient script includes a checkbox to enable this http/https toggle automatically for you.
 (Note: SSL/TLS should now work fine in Unity 2018.2 and higher)

 - Plugins: The plugin DLL files are included in the source since they are specific versions selected for this project based on compatibility.
 The Azure Storage DLL and the project itself was upgraded to now use .NET Standard 2.0

-- Data Movement Library (Editor-only): There is an extra button in the AzureBlobStorageTest scene that showcases a blob download example script using the Azure Storage Data Movement library.
+- Data Movement Library (Editor-only): There was an extra button in the AzureBlobStorageTest scene that showcased a blob download example script using the Azure Storage Data Movement library.
 While it currently runs fine in the Unity editor, note that the UWP build export doesn’t work.
-This is because Unity cannot handle a 16299 UWP DLL (which is UWP v6, Unity can only produce v5), so I decided to shelve DMLib for now until Unity 2018.1 adds support for .NET Standard 2.0.
+This is because Unity cannot handle a 16299 UWP DLL (which is UWP v6, Unity can only produce v5), so I decided to shelve DMLib for now until Unity 2018.x adds support for .NET Standard 2.0.
 (Note: The code is still in the sample but it was disabled.)